92nqb/nquicenob.github.io/_posts/2015-12-30-Promesas, promesas, promesas.md

       var request = new XMLHttpRequest();
       function handlerState(){
         if (this.readyState === 4) {
-          // resolve o reject the promise with the request result,
+          // resolve o reject the promise
-          // this action is asynchronously
           this.status === 200 ?
             resolve(this.responseText) : reject(this.responseText)
         }